An interpretable universal bound for multiserver queues via a leave-one-out technique: Introduction

-A long-standing challenge has been to establish a queue length bound with the $1/(1-\rho)$ scaling that holds \emph{universally} for all $\rho < 1$ and $n$.
-Achieving this is significant because this scaling is known to be tight across a broad class of important operational regimes, including classic heavy-traffic, NDS, and Halfin-Whitt \citep{Kol_74_heavy_1,AghRam_20_hw,AtaSol_11_NDS}, although better scaling could arise when $\rho = 1-\omega(1/\sqrt{n})$ \citep{PraDanMag_24_exp_tail}.
-However, most prior work focuses on particular scaling regimes without providing general upper bounds for the regimes between them (for instance, between the HW and NDS regimes), so such a universal bound remained elusive until the recent breakthrough by \citet{LiGol_25}.
-Their work provides the first such result, stated in their Corollary~2 as:
+A long-standing challenge has been to establish a queue length bound of the order $O\big(1/(1-\rho)\big)$ that holds \emph{universally} for all $\rho < 1$ and $n$.
+Achieving this is significant because this order is known to be tight in a broad class of important regimes, including the classical heavy-traffic, NDS, and Halfin-Whitt \citep{Kol_74_heavy_1,AghRam_20_hw,AtaSol_11_NDS}, although better orders could arise when $\rho = 1-\omega(1/\sqrt{n})$ \citep{PraDanMag_24_exp_tail}.
+However, most prior results are tailored to specific scaling regimes, making them either invalid or loose outside of the specific regimes.
+A universal bound of the order $O\big(1/(1-\rho)\big)$ has remained elusive until the recent breakthrough by \citet{LiGol_25}, which provides the first such result, stated in their Corollary~2 as:

-where $\Lambda = 1/\E{A}$ and $\epsilon\in (0,1/2)$.
-In addition to this bound on the mean queue length, \citet{LiGol_25} also establishes several high-order moment and tail bounds with the same universal scaling.
+where $\Lambda = 1/\E{A}$ and $\epsilon\in (0,0.5)$.
+In addition to this bound on the mean queue length, \citet{LiGol_25} also establishes several high-order moment and tail bounds of the same order.

-Although \citet{LiGol_25} shows the existence of a universal bound with the correct $1/(1-\rho)$ scaling, the numerical constant in their bound is astronomically large.
+Although \citet{LiGol_25} shows the existence of a universal bound of the correct order, $O\big(1/(1-\rho)\big)$, the numerical constant in their bound is astronomically large.
 This stands in stark contrast to Kingman's bound for the single-server case, suggesting room for improvement.
 Indeed, \citet{LiGol_25} themselves conjecture that Kingman's bound may hold for any \mgn queue.
-This leads to the central question of our paper: \emph{Can we prove a universal $1/(1-\rho)$-scaling bound for the \ggn queue with a small constant factor?}
+This leads to the central question of our paper: \emph{Can we prove a universal $O\big(1/(1-\rho)\big)$ bound for the \ggn queue with a small constant factor?}

 \paragraph*{Our results} We prove that, in the \ggn queue, the steady-state mean queue length satisfies

 where $\Rsmax \triangleq \sup_{t\geq0}\E{\mu S - t \given \mu S\geq t}$ (finite for a large class of light-tailed distributions), and the second term $\E{(\Lambda A)^2}/2 - \Ramin$ is a constant determined by the unitized arrival-time distribution.
 This bound holds assuming $\E{A^2}<\infty$, $\Rsmax < \infty$ (\Cref{assump:bdd-exp-remain}), $S$ is non-lattice (\Cref{assump:non-lattice}), and a certain positive Harris recurrence condition (\Cref{assump:modified-ggn-stable}).
 In the special case of the \mgn queue, \eqref{eq:intro:our-ggn-bound} further simplifies into